• Skip to primary navigation

 • 1 small bag frozen pearl onions

-• 1 pound package sliced mushrooms
+• 1 pound sliced mushrooms

 • ¼ cup all-purpose flour